 The Eco Team play an active role in raising environmental awareness and acting to further improve their immediate environment in and around school.
 The team engages with the whole school and wider community to promote environmental change.

 Our Eco Warriors are extremely passionate about the topics discussed and are eager to make significant changes to the world they live in.
-Not only does the Eco Team empower children to use their voice and promote change, it encourages a sense of leadership, teamwork, empathy, and respect.
+Not only does the Eco Team empower the children to use their voice and promote change, but it also encourages a sense of leadership, teamwork, empathy, and respect.

 This year’s Eco Warriors are: